 - What is sedation “sleep” dentistry?

-- Should I consider sleep dentistry?
+- Should I consider going to sleep for my treatment?

-- What type of sedation options do you offer?
+- Which sedation options do you offer?

 - What is a typical oral conscious sedation appointment like?